Home > American Destinations > Argentina > AeroMexico 787-9 Review: Mexico City to Buenos Aires (AM Plus Experience)

 American Express Lounge at Mexico City Airport

-The lounge had plenty of places to sit, lots to eat/drink, and most importantly, free WiFi.
-I spent about 90 minutes in the lounge until it was time to board my flight.
+The lounge had plenty of seating, food and drink options, and most importantly, free WiFi.
+I spent about 90 minutes there working on my website before heading to my gate.

 American Express Lounge at Mexico City Airport